Dr Danielle Schoenaker is a Research Fellow in the School of Primary Care, Population Sciences and Medical Education at the University of Southampton.

 - Lifecourse epidemiology

-- National surveillance of preconception health: a project led by Dr Schoenaker has identified preconception indicators that can be monitored using routine datasets in England, and produced a first national-level report card on preconception health of women in England in collaboration with the UK Preconception Partnership and government Office for Health Improvement and Disparities.
-This first report card will inform the development of an infrastructure for ongoing national surveillance of preconception health.
+National surveillance of preconception health: a project led by Dr Schoenaker has identified preconception indicators that can be monitored using existing routine datasets to inform surveillance of preconception health in England.
+In collaboration with the UK Preconception Partnership and UK government Office for Health Improvement and Disparities, she produced a first national-level report card on preconception health of women in England.
+Ongoing analyses and collaboration will inform the development of an infrastructure for ongoing national surveillance of preconception health.

 - Improving communication and awareness about preconception health: a project led by Dr Schoenaker has established a diverse Patient and Public Involvement (PPI) group to develop a set of language recommendations that can be used to describe ‘preconception health’ and to formulate health messages in a meaningful and appropriate way.
 These recommendations have contributed to the language and messages used in the #ReadyforPregnancy campaign, and an online poster providing information on key steps to take when thinking of having a baby – now or in the near future.
 The findings, outcomes and reflections on the project have so far been published in blogs for Chrysalis and Public Policy Southampton, and the abstract of a conference presentation has been published in The Lancet.